 The beginning of the next Industrial Revolution began on August 6th, 1991, when the World Wide Web became a global interconnected computer network available to the masses.
 We’ve come to rely on the ability to have instant access to our email and social media, not to mention the answer to almost any question at our fingertips with a quick Google search.
+There is so much that the internet can offer people nowadays, and now with centurylink internet plans as well as many others available, people are able to use the internet for what they need.

 Today, we’re taking that a step further.
 We have the ability to do such things as adjust our thermostat from the other side of the world, look through our refrigerator door to look for a snack or have it order milk when we’ve run out, receive text alerts that it’s time to swap the laundry, or even – my personal favorite – ask Alexa to play our favorite song.